 The remainder of this paper is organized as follows.
 Section 2 describes the construction of the dataset, provides data sources and reports some descriptive statistics.
-Section 3 presents the results emanating from the semi-parametric route.
+Section 3 presents the independence dividend estimates emanating from the semi-parametric route.
 This section also contains a variety of robustness checks.
-Section 4 presents empirical evidence on the channels through which secession affects economic growth potential.
+Section 4 presents empirical evidence on the channels through which secession affects economic growth potential and also performs a number of robustness checks.
 Section 5 concludes.